The Rules for Shopping at Walmart, Target and More During COVID-19

 In other words, don’t expect to get your 10,000 steps in at Target anytime soon.
 Instead, buy items online and pick them up in the store or have them delivered.

 Need some advice on how to spend your quarantine time?
-Here’s how to make the most of your time indoors.
+Here’s what to do when you’re quarantining, or what to do when bored at home.

 Trader Joe’s changes aren’t as extensive as Walmart, but they’re certainly worth noting.
 First, all stores are now closing at 7 p.m., while some are closed indefinitely.
 To see which stores are open near you, use the store locator.
 Some stores are limiting the number of people inside, too.